 3. Protect your car body and paint job

-Surprised?
-You should not.
 Many vehicles across the country are suffering from different levels of body damage right now.
 Basically, car owners are overlooking the importance of choosing where to park the vehicle.
 Take for instance people living in Colorado, right now they are in the middle of the hail season.
 Hence parking in the open for extended periods of time is not an option for them.
 What about bird droppings?
 Regardless of the area where you live, the acids will damage your paint.
 Even parking in your own garage poses some risks if you are not cautious.
 Rodents and/or insects may find your car as a suitable place to live during the pandemic.
 Do you have a cat?
 If so, you know how they love to scratch the car paint.
 The solution is to change your mindset.
 Choose your parking spot wisely.
 Always ask yourself, how long am I going to leave the car parked?
 And then, choose the optimal location.
-Also, consider using a car cover as well as an in-vehicle repeller to avoid unwanted visitors.
+Also, consider using a car cover as well as an in-vehicle repellent to avoid unwanted visitors.
 You may also get in touch with a military specification coating supplier to get military grade coating products and give your vehicle’s body and paint job extra protection.

 Challenge: protect the car body and car detailing job from dents and scratches

-Solution: choose your parking spot wisely.
+Solution: Choose your parking spot wisely.
 Plan ahead.
 Consider using a car cover and/or animal repellants.
 If you notice dents on your vehicle, you may bring it to a car shop for a paintless dent repair service.

 By following these tips you can literally save a lot of money on expensive repairs, but most importantly, you will have the peace of mind of knowing that your vehicle will not let you down in a moment of need.